 Like the apple, KO’s dividend is relatively small.
 At .47 per share paid to 2.27B shareholders it is just over one billion dollars.
 That is real money leaving the company and that lost value is precisely the same as the dividend itself.
 However, just like the gravity of an apple is hard to perceive in the shadow of the earth, so too it can be easy to miss the lost value to KO of the paid dividend against the scale of the company itself.
 But the loss is no less real for it.

 This is why traders pay close attention to the ex-dividend date (this is the date that determines who gets the dividend if the stock is being sold.
-Before it the div goes to the seller, after to the buyer.
+Before it the div goes to the buyer, after to the seller.
 BTW, this is not the day the div is paid.) of stocks.
 The value of the stock will be affected by precisely the amount of the dividend paid.

 But wait!
 If this is true, how come sometimes a stock price will rise on the ex-div date?
 Or maybe fall even further than the dividend would call for?
 For the same reason two apples on a table aren’t drawn together.
 It’s not that Newton was wrong, it is that other, stronger forces are at work.